NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

 file line by line.
 Do not leave any lines blank.
 The pipeline defaults to look for this input file as `accessions.txt`.

+Run it!

-Run it! with the command `snakemake -s hassl.py -j`.
+`snakemake -s hassl.py -j`

 You'll probably want to be on a fairly large machine for this (16 cpus).
 Refer to the snakemake documentation on how to (trivially!) run snakemake efficiently in a cluster environment that requires job submission.

 HASSL automatically deletes the BAM files to save space.
 If you want to keep all you bam and bam.bai files, edit `hassl.py` by removing the `temp()` wrapper around the `output` file name in the `index_bam` and `sort_bam` rules.